-IWAI is currently battling to safeguard the future of the waterways for all users in Carlow, Dublin, Kildare, Kilkenny, Laois, Longford, Meath, Offaly and Westmeath.
-IWAI’s submission for fair Bye-Laws to Waterways Ireland is at IWAI byelaws.
-Information on our campaign is at Byelaws and IWAI Canals or listen to
+The IWAI is currently battling to safeguard the future of the waterways for all users of the Grand Canal, the Royal Canal and the Barrow Navigation in Carlow, Dublin, Kildare, Kilkenny, Laois, Longford, Meath, Offaly and Westmeath.
+See Campaign progress to date.

 “An Act to amend and extend the Wildlife Act 1976, the Canals Act 1986 and the Heritage Act 1995 and to provide for related matter” is at Stage 3 in the Seanad.

 Part 1 – Wildlife Act Seven (7) amendments to the Wildlife Act have been tabled so far.
 Senators have been debating Amendments 1 and 6 during November.
 See Transcript Nov 17 and Transcript Nov 9 There have been references to the Canals Act during the discussion on hedge cutting.